GJones81/grocery-gopher/README.md

 * Title in 'layout.ejs'
 * Logo field in the nav bar
 * Description and Repository fields in package.json
-* Remove this boilerplate's readme content (Don't leave this one here on the next project)
 * Switch Favicon to the new project's favicon

 ### 4. Create new database for new project